-A couple of weeks ago, we led our signature Thrive in Love retreat, which is always one of our very favorite weekends of the year.
-On the first morning, we love to dispel some outdated relationship myths and guide people into embracing a new relationship paradigm — one of thriving love.
+At our signature Thrive in Love retreat, which is always one of our very favorite weekends of the year, on the first morning, we love to dispel some outdated relationship myths and guide people into embracing a new relationship paradigm — one of thriving love.

-At one point, Bret said to everyone: “Many people think relationships are a lot of work.
-But the truth is: you’re a lot of work.” 😉
+On one of these mornings, Bret said to everyone: “Many people think relationships are a lot of work.
+But the truth is: you’re a lot of work.”

 He said this with some playfulness and lightness, but it is a very true statement.